RagingRyann/group_project/README.md

     - Accuracy Outcome: 83%

 Secondary ML Model:
-- uses Random Forest to predict target accuracy and determine feature heirarchy importance.
+- Uses Random Forest to predict target accuracy and determine feature heirarchy importance.
+    - Features: Columns 1-13 (ie. Age, Sex, Chest pain, Cholesterol Level, Fasting blood glucose, etc.)
+    - Target: Column 14 (ie. Presence of Heart Disease)
+    - Why: RF was used in order to rank features of importance to determine modifiable vs non-modifiable risk factors.
 - Accuracy Outcome: 100% (concern for overfitting given accuracy score).
-- Top 3 features: "Chest Pain", "Number of Vessels Occluded", "ST Depression"
+- Top 3 features: "Chest Pain", "Number of Vessels Occluded", "ST Depression";
+- Top Modifiable features: "Cholesterol" and "Blood Pressure" (See Fig ???);

 Database:
 - Uses Postgres database.
-- (insert image here of tables)
+- (Adam to insert images here of tables)

 - Why?: Logistical Regression was chosen secondary to the binary outcome of the dataset being used (ie. Presence or Absence of Heart Disease).

 Technologies:
 - Jupyter Notebook / Pandas: Used for data exploration and Machine Learning analysis.
-- Postgres / pgAdmin: Used to host data.
+- Postgres / pgAdmin / AWS: Used to host data on server.
-- Tableau: Used to display interactive information.
+- Tableau: Used to display interactive information via data visualizations.

 Communication Protocol:
+- Technology / Software communication: Heart.csv was read as dataframe into Pandas using Python; ETL was performed and exported to SQL database on AWS; Tableau was utilized to perform data visualizations which were then displayed using JavaScript / HTML / CSS on index.html file.
-- Email, Text, Slack, Zoom
+- Group communication: Email, Text, Slack, Zoom